glesica/intro-to-elixir/notes.md

 There are a couple things going on here that could cause problems.
 First, if the code wasn't so short, it would be relatively easy for someone to get confused and try to mutate `outlist` as we're appending to it.
-Another potential problem is that it could be returned early, the name says it all...  **out**list.
+Another potential problem is that it could be returned early, the name says it all...  **out** -list.
 It's the list we're going to send **out** of the function.
 If it isn't complete, then why does it exist?